Siphon880gh/devbrain/Enterprise - DOCKER, Kubernetes, Redis, Scaling, Server Admin/__ .Scaling/Legacy Tools (Supervisor, Pyenv, Pipenv, Poetry, PM2 ecosystem)/__Server Admin, Scaling - With load balancing, supervision processes, worker processes, multithreading/Server - _Scaling - Process Supervision - Supervisor/Supervisor Primer - GET STARTED (Python stack with Sh, Pyenv-virtualenvs, Pipenv, Gunicorn).md

 	1. Run `ls /etc/supervisor/conf.d` then `ls ~/supervisor/conf.d` to figure out which one exists.
 		- FYI, the conf.d where d is stands for directory
 		- You can cd into it to confirm it's a folder.
-		- For example, apps could have settings at the folder: `/etc/supervisord/conf.d/` and one of yoru apps could have their settings at the file `/etc/sueprvisord/conf.d/app1.conf`
+		- For example, apps could have settings at the folder: `/etc/supervisord/conf.d/` and one of your apps could have their settings at the file `/etc/sueprvisord/conf.d/app1.conf`

 4. Copy down these paths (Supervisor central settings filepath and Supervisor apps' settings folder path) to your webhost's details document.
 You may add them to the pre-echo before ssh/sshpass if you login SSH via an alias.